Distracted Driving is a Leading Cause of Traffic Fatalities

 After causing a crash that killed 13, a Uvalde man admitted to a witness that he was texting and driving.
 But immediately following the crash the man faced no legal charges because what some call “intexticated” driving is still legal in the area.

-Texas could be on it’s Way to a Statewide Texting Ban
+Texas has it’s own Statewide Texting Ban

 Lawmakers in Texas may make distracted driving illegal statewide this legislative session.
 But this is not the first time the issue has been brought to the floor.